UWMadisonUcomm/uw-ui-toolkit/getting-started/index.md

 ---

 <p class="lead">
   The UW UI Toolkit can be easily added to your project.
-There are two different ways of doing this, depending on your skills:
+There are two different ways of doing this, depending on your needs and skill level:
 </p>

 ##1.
-Download the .zip file with precompiled files (easy) ##
+Download the UW UI Toolkit compiled files (easy, best for front-end development): ##

 1. [Download](https://github.com/UWMadisonUcomm/uw-ui-toolkit/releases/download/v0.1.4/uw-ui-toolkit-0.1.4.zip) the compressed files and open them.
 2. Link the CSS and JavaScript files in your HTML as follows (you can also use the [examples](/examples/) as a starting point for your project):